DevRel-Foundation/tools-catalog/docs/guides/getting-started.md

 - be able to figure out the problems a tool solves
 - be able to add criteria to discovery and evaluation

-The DEVREL-TCS is a schema and data structure instead of a simple list.
+The DEVREL-TC is a schema and data structure instead of a simple list.
 In some cases we want a list for easy scanning, but in others for evaluation we may want a more data rich description to help with selection or how to learn.
 The tools to support the syntax allows us to accomplish this.

 - JSON schema
 - validation tools